 Abdominal Pain: Can Signal Gallstones

-Abdominal or stomach pain can be a sign of gallstones, a condition that affects 1 in 4 women in the United States.
+Abdominal or stomach pain can be a sign of gallstones, a condition that affects one in four women in the United States.
 The most common symptom of gallstone pain occurs in the upper right side of the belly above the rib cage.
 This pain can be sharp and can spread to the back or below the shoulder blade.
 It usually does not go away when you’re moving around.

 Gallstones do not often cause symptoms unless they’re blocking a cystic duct or a common bile duct.
 Serious complications such as a ruptured gallbladder or pancreatitis can occur.